-CAM is how Cenon started in the first place at the end of 1992 and is one of the major strength of Cenon.
-As recently as in the year 2000 with the beginning of the restructuring of Cenon for the new plattforms Linux and Apple, Cenon was converted to its new modular layout.
+CAM is how Cenon started at the end of 1992 and is one of the major strength of Cenon.
+In the year 2000, restructuring of Cenon has been started to bring Cenon to the new plattforms Linux and Apple.
+Cenon was also converted to its new modular layout.

 Since version 3.60 of Cenon, the CAM functions have their own module.
-This gives Cenon a great new flexibility.
-The CAM functions have gained by this step and were improved greatly.
+This gives Cenon a great flexibility and also new users, especially in the area of Desktop Publishing.
+Not to forget, the CAM functionality has been improved greatly.